cs480x-20c/cs480x-20c.github.io/staff.md

 Office Hours -> TBA @ FL136

 TAs
+Noëlle Rakotondravony
-Office Hours -> TBA
+Office Hours -> Tuesdays and Thursdays from 10am - 12pm
-Noelle Rakotondravony
+in FL A22

 SAs
 Office Hours -> TBA